Cathy Classics by Cathy Guisewite for August 22, 2009

 13. Cathy aack

-lindz.coop Premium Member about 15 years ago
+lindz.coop Premium Member over 15 years ago

 I guess I’m a “completely superficial ditz” because I do relate to this comic strip.
 I also have a Ph.D., but fortunately, I find I can still laugh at myself.
 And I have met Cathy Guisewite and she is a delightful person.
 So, get off her back and if you don’t like the comic, don’t read it, but let the rest of us (who are ditzy enought to realize it is just a comic strip) enjoy it.